heavyai/heavydb/docs/mapd-guide/installation.rst

        sudo yum install epel-release

 2. Install Xorg and required libraries.
-This is only required to take advantage of the backend rendering features of MapD.
+This is only required to take advantage of the backend rendering features of MapD Core.

    ::